 “For me making friends by house-sitting in London is a bonus

-“I like to meet the homeowner if I can before either one of us commits to the house-sitting assignment, so that we can begin to build an understanding on how they want me to care for their home, and what it takes to keep their home secure.
+“I like to meet the homeowner.
+Ideally I go before either one of us commits to the house-sitting assignment.
+Then we build an understanding on how they want me to care for their home, and what it takes to keep their home secure.
 It is critical to at least speak to them or email so you can try to get to know them a little.
-It also helps to prepare for what you are both expecting and the duties they want you to commit to whether that is pet or garden care for example.
+It also helps to prepare for what you are both expecting and the duties they want you to commit to.
+This matters whether the responsibilities are pet related or garden care for example.
 Inevitably after a few conversations you get to know them a little, and it’s fun meeting new people.”

 Simon’s recent roles include a production of Dara at the National Theatre, a East is East around the UK, and an upcoming BBC TV drama.